Apr 20, 2023

 Having understood the cost of study, living and other expenses, let us now come to the good part, as to how the cost to study in UK can be better managed to fulfil your study abroad goals.

 Scholarships are a great way for international students to reduce their financial burden while studying in the UK.
-Further we will be see the types of scholarships available for international students.
+Further, we will see the types of scholarships available for international students.

 Most universities in the UK offer scholarships for international students.
 These scholarships are based on academic merit, and some may also consider financial needs.
 The amount of the scholarship can vary, but it can cover up to 100% of tuition fees as well.

-Some government scholarships are for international students who choose to study in the UK and become UK citizens.
-These scholarships cover tuition fees, living and other expenses.
+Some government scholarships are for international students who choose to study in the UK.
+These scholarships mostly cover tuition fees, living and other expenses.
 Scholarships such as the Chevening and Commonwealth cover the entire cost of living and studying in the UK.

 Note: Students should apply early and research all available scholarship options as it is essential to fall into the eligibility criteria.
 There is no doubt cutthroat competition for all these scholarships to study in UK, be it government-funded or university-based scholarships.